EnriqueShrem/B3-Robotics/README.md

 Robot Application: Laboratories and Research

-Main Tasks: Sorting and Handeling of Test Tubes and Flasks
+Main Tasks: Pick'n Place and Handeling of Test Tubes and Flasks

 ## Project Contents